These places aren't like your traditional tourist spots.

 1. Dwarka - India

-According to folklore, Dwarka is the home town of Lord Krishna, a placed believed to be an old wives tale, a myth, that is until the ruins were discovered 131 feet below the ocean.
+According to folklore, Dwarka is the hometown of Lord Krishna, a place believed to be an old wives tale, a myth, that is until the ruins were discovered 131 feet below the ocean.
 The ruins were found beneath the surface of modern-day Dwarka.
-The complexities and the beauty of this city, has baffled even experts.
+The complexities and the beauty of this city, have baffled even experts.